 I enjoy it most in a bowl with raisins and almond milk, and my husband enjoys mixing it with coconut cream.
 You could also shape the raw mixture into a pan to use as a pie-crust!

 You can add any number of different dry goods and seasonings to your taste, but here I'll give you my base recipe, and you can play with it from there:

 Started with ground almonds as your base.
 You can buy these as "almond flour" at the store, or simply use regular raw almonds and grind them in the food processor.
 (It takes less than a minute to do and saves a few bucks.)
 Next, I like to add ground flaxseed, sunflower seeds, pumpkin seeds, and raw unsweetened shredded coconut.

 Use about 1 1/2 cups of ground almonds, and then add 1/4-1/2 cup each of the other dry ingredients.

-Next, add 2 tablespoons of vanilla extract, 3 tablespoons of cinnamon, and 1/4 cup of maple syrup.
-(Honey works well too, but you will need to use more of it because it doesn't blend quite as well.)
+Next, add 1/4c coconut oil or butter, 2 tablespoons of vanilla extract, and 2 tablespoons of cinnamon.
 Again, you can really play with the seasonings here if you want to.
 Try pumpkin spice, allspice, nutmeg, ginger, etc. They all taste amazing!

 Stir all ingredients until well mixed.